Subungual melanoma is a type of skin cancer that occurs under the nails. It is a rare form of melanoma that develops unrelated to sun exposure.

 - thinning, cracking, or distortion of the nail plate

-One of the key indications of subungual melanoma is known as “Hutchinson’s sign.”
-This is when a person has a streak that extends from the tip of the nail down to the nail bed and into the cuticle.
+One of the key indications of subungual melanoma is “Hutchinson’s sign.”
+This is when a person has nail pigment that extends onto the skin surrounding the nail.

 Subungual melanoma occasionally occurs without the distinctive pigmented streaks.
-In this instance, a person may experience the other symptoms that are associated with subungual infections, including changes to the nail itself, bleeding, and pain at the nail bed.
+In these instances, a person may experience other symptoms associated with subungual infections, including changes to the nail itself, bleeding, and pain at the nail bed.

-Having certain risk factors does not mean someone will get subungual melanoma, but it does mean they are more at risk for the condition and should be especially vigilant for early symptoms.
+Having certain risk factors does not necessarily mean someone will get subungual melanoma.
+However, it does mean they have a greater chance of developing the condition and should be especially vigilant for early symptoms.

-A doctor will conduct a physical assessment of the fingernail and ask a person questions about the lesions on the fingernail.
+A doctor will conduct a physical assessment of the fingernail and ask questions about symptoms.

-They may ask when the nail streaking began, how the nail has changed over time, and about any other relevant medical history.
+They may ask when the nail streaking began, how the nail has changed over time, and whether a person has any relevant medical history.

-Some of the conditions that may look similar to subungual melanoma include:
+Some conditions that may look similar to subungual melanoma include:

 - onychomycosis, which is fungal nail infection

 - paronychia, an infection of the nail bed